David-Manniche/TheMarket/readme.txt

     => 042589 - When we place order >> on Thank you screen >> 1. order id should be clickable and user should get redirect to orders
-    => 045188 - when banners are added in collection the location is not required on advertiser end => 045312 - when seller having enough money then while adding promotion there is error for budget
+    => 045188 - when banners are added in collection the location is not required on advertiser end => 045312 - when seller having enough money then while adding promotion there is error for budget => 045307 - as free shipping is not there on catalog but lies in import/export

 Enhancements:
     => Tax module upgrade